aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlfixedsaveoptions/resourcesfolder/_index.md

 ---
 title: HtmlFixedSaveOptions.ResourcesFolder
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the physical folder where resources images fonts css are saved when exporting a document to Html format.
-Default is null.
+Default is null in C#
 type: docs
 weight: 140
 url: /net/aspose.words.saving/htmlfixedsaveoptions/resourcesfolder/